 Celebrate spring with a homemade orange and grapefruit syrup.
 A splash of this fresh citrus-spiked syrup topped up with sparkling water makes a refreshing light drink.
 So much better than chemically-flavoured, sugary sodas.
+(Skip to recipe.)

 Yes, Spring has finally arrived here, and like usual, it has arrived with a vengeance.
 For us northerners, there is none of this gentle three-month greening and mellowing of winter, to gradually awaken and unfold the sleeping buds and blossoms.